porres/pd-cyclone/README.md

 Current Release: Cyclone 0.5-2 (this release needs at least Pd Vanilla 0.51-0)

-Uneleased
+Released july 8th 2020

 Find Cyclone's latest releases at: https://github.com/porres/pd-cyclone/releases or directly via Pd's external manager (Help => Find Externals).
 Please report bugs at https://github.com/porres/pd-cyclone/issues.

 -------
 ### About Cyclone:

-Cyclone 0.5-1 needs at least Pd Vanilla 0.51-0 and does not run on Pd-Extended or Pd-l2ork/Purr Data.
+Cyclone 0.5-2 needs at least Pd Vanilla 0.51-0 and does not run on Pd-Extended or Pd-l2ork/Purr Data.

 Outdated versions of cyclone are available in Pd Extended (now an abandoned project) and Purr Data.
 Pd-Extended carries older 0.1 versions and Purr Data still carries an outdated Cyclone 0.2 release (which on its own is not yet fully ported either to Purr Data).
 The latest versions of cyclone (0.3-0 onwards) are only fully supported in Pd Vanilla so far.